Campus Hearing Board FAQ

 Some government agencies will dispatch agents directly to our office to request these requests.
 These records will only be given if the agent has a signed released from the student and proper identification.

-Please allow 24-48 hours (business days only) for records to be released.
+Please allow at least 48 hours (business days only) for records to be released once all documents are received.

 Requests to remove a hold can be submitted to: email@example.com